Aaryan90/Aaryan90.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I will be presenting PneuMa at TEI'24 in Cork, Ireland.
+I will be presenting PneuMa at TEI'24 in Cork, Ireland. <a href='https://youtu.be/MpVxFC3npEc?si=6MZiFmY8A8ASBoha'>Video here!</a>